xBrite/flyingcloud/README.rst

 This is a Python library and set of tools that lets you build `Docker <http://docker.com>`_ images using `SaltStack <http://saltstack.com/>`_ instead of (or in addition to) using Dockerfiles.

+FlyingCloud is easy to run from the commandline, and built to be run on a Continuous Integration server.

 ============================
 Why would I want to do that?
 ============================